Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

 \textit{Geographical covariates.} Besides distance between counties, the model also controls for regional differences in mobility.
 Previous research found that migration rates and their trends in different parts of America vary significantly (\citealt{frey_great_2009}).
 We believe that the regional difference may not be fully explained by difference in social contexts indicated by the covariates above.
 Dummy variables are created to indicate whether the origin and destination is in the West, the Midwest, the South, with the Northeast as the reference group, based on the definition of \cite{us_census_bureau_census_2013}.

-Administrative boundaries are likely to influence migration flows as well, holding distance and other factors constant.
-Intrastate intercounty migration could be more prominent than cross-state migration because compared to intrastate migration, the cross-state migration creates extra burdens ranging from adaptation to unfamiliar legal and cultural environments, to navigation of administrative procedures such as change in occupational licensing for workers in certain occupations (\citealt{johnson2020occupational}).
-Yet, the opposite hypothesis is plausible under the consumer-voter model, which contends that people vote by their feet (\citealt{dye_american_1990,tiebout_pure_1956}); as means of pursuing favorable policies, cross-state migration is more effective if people migrate to seek lower tax rates or more welcoming policies and climates for immigrants (\citealt{preuhs_state_1999,schildkraut2019tale}).
+Administrative boundaries are likely to influence migration flows as well. \cite{charyyev_complex_2019} found that, marginally speaking, the majority of inter-county migration in the U.S. happens within a state, and in this paper we further examine whether state boundary influences migration flows after controlling for distance and dissimilarity between counties.
+Intrastate intercounty migration could be more prominent than cross-state migration because compared to intrastate migration, the cross-state migration creates extra burdens ranging from adaptation to unfamiliar legal and cultural environments, to navigation of administrative procedures such as change in occupational licensing for workers in certain occupations (\citealt{johnson_is_2020}).
+Yet, the opposite hypothesis is plausible under the consumer-voter model, which contends that people vote by their feet (\citealt{dye_american_1990,tiebout_pure_1956}); as means of pursuing favorable policies, cross-state migration is more effective if people migrate to seek lower tax rates or more welcoming policies and climates for immigrants (\citealt{preuhs_state_1999,schildkraut_tale_2019}).
 The model creates a dummy variable indicating whether the two counties are affiliated with the same state.
 A positive coefficient would suggests that intrastate intercounty migration is more prominent, and a negative coefficient suggests that inter-state migration is more prominent.